stevehoover/warp-v/README.md

 # Overview

 WARP-V is an open-source CPU core generator written in [TL-Verilog](https://tl-x.org) with support for RISC-V and MIPS I. It is a demonstration and exploration vehicle for the flexibility that is possible using the emerging "transaction-level design" methodology.
 It can implement a single-stage, low-power microcontroller or a mid-range 7-stage CPU.
-Even the instruction-set architectures (ISAs) is configurable.
+Even the instruction-set architecture (ISA) is configurable.
 WARP-V is an evolving library of CPU components as well as various compositions of them.
 It is driven by a community interested in transforming the silicon industry through open-source hardware and revolutionary design methodology.

-WARP-V includes CPU core logic only with no current support for virtual memory, caches, or IOs.
+WARP-V includes CPU core logic only with no current support for virtual memory, caches, or I/Os.
 RISC-V implementations are formally verified using open-source tools in continuous integration testing.
 They have been [formally verified also by Axiomise](https://semiwiki.com/eda/302631-accelerating-exhaustive-and-complete-verification-of-risc-v-processors/).

 # Links